Akhilps04/Project-8/README.md

 # Project-8
 Random Forest Model for Employee Performance Prediction

-This project trains and evaluates a Random Forest Classifier to predict employee performance based on various features such as employee status, classification type, training outcomes, and more.
-It handles class imbalance using SMOTE, performs hyperparameter tuning, and evaluates the model using various metrics and visualizations.
+# Project Overview
+This project involves:
+Preparing and pre-processing a dataset.
+Addressing class imbalance using SMOTE.
+Training a Random Forest Classifier with hyperparameter tuning.
+Evaluating the model's performance using metrics such as accuracy, precision, recall, F1-score, and ROC-AUC.
+Visualizing feature importance, confusion matrix, and multi-class ROC curves.